serenity-is/docs/tutorials/movies/handling_movie_navigation.md

 We'll move it before Northwind menu.

-As we saw recently, Sergen created a navigation item in _MoviePage.cs_.
+As we saw recently, Sergen created a navigation item in _MovieDBNavigation.cs_.
 If navigation items are scattered through pages like this, it would be hard to see the big picture \(list of all navigation items\) and order them easily.

 So we move it to our central location which is at _MovieTutorial.Web/Modules/Common/Navigation/NavigationItems.cs_.

-Just cut the below lines from _MoviePage.cs_:
+Just cut the below lines from _MovieDBNavigation.cs_:

 ```cs
 [assembly:Serenity.Navigation.NavigationLink(int.MaxValue, "Movie Database/Movies",